What to Expect: Compassionate and Affordable Care

 What to Expect

 Making the appointment

-Please call our office at 540-710-7111 to schedule an appointment.
-When you call, please inform our receptionist of where your pet has previously been seen so we can call those hospitals to have records faxed before your appointment.
-This allows us to be as prepared as possible for your pet.
-Please allow 40 minutes in your schedule for your pet’s appointment.
+Please call our office at 540-710-7111 and press option 4 to speak to the front desk.
+Please inform our receptionist if your pet is new to us and where we can obtain their previous medical records in advance.
+This allows us to be as prepared as possible for your pet’s appointment.
+Please allow at least 40 minutes in your schedule for your pet’s appointment.

 Before the appointment

 Directions: Please see the bottom of this page for our location and directions.